Project · Hackathon · August/September 2018

 GachaBot

-A physical recommendation machine that decides what to ask a tourist and what to read from the environment.
+A physical recommendation machine that decides which few things to ask a tourist, and which to read from the environment — location, weather, traffic, time — to generate a recommendation.
 Designed, prototyped, and tested with real tourists in 48 hours at Kyoto Startup Summer School (KS³).

 What do you do when you have unexpected free time in Kyoto?